adzaky15/OpenWayTest/README.md

 How to execute:
 1. Open in IntelliJ
-2. Run SampleTest.Java in src/test/java
+2. Run SimpleTest.Java in src/test/java

 Environment Setup: [JigNect](https://jignect.tech/test-automation-a-beginners-guide-to-selenium-with-java-and-testng/)